Liammmmmmmm/42-FdF/README.md

 By default, lines are drawn in the same order for every frame.
 This can cause visual glitches where lines that should be behind others appear in front.
 ![z ordering problem](img/z-ordering-off.png)

 Toggle Z-ordering with `[Z]` to fix this issue.
-Note: it’s disabled by default due to performance costs.
+Note: it’s was disabled by default due to performance costs but after a lot of optimizations we have a low performance cost z ordering activated by default.
 ![z ordering on](img/z-ordering-on.png)

 ### Color Presets